balamarimuthu/heart-risk-classifier/README.md

 ## 📁 Project Structure

-- `train_model.py`: Trains the XGBoost model on the dataset.
+- `xgboost.ipynb`: Trains the XGBoost model on the dataset.
 - `heart.csv`: The dataset used for training and testing.
 - `feature_importance_df.csv`: Visualization of feature importances.